If you are bringing a claim against your employer for things like unfair dismissal, or unlawful discrimination or equal pay we can help.

 There are a number of factors which will affect the timescale for completing the hearing of your case.
 Nearly all claims start with providing basic details of your claim to ACAS, who then contact your employer to see whether settlement can be achieved.
 This process is known as Early Conciliation.
 If a claim can be settled at this stage, then this should be achieved within around 4 weeks of the ACAS process starting.

 If settlement isn’t achieved at that early stage, then you will have to start your formal claim to the Employment Tribunal.
-As a guide, claims for unfair dismissal are often heard within around 3 to 6 months of the formal claim being submitted to the Tribunal.
-More complex cases, such as those involving discrimination can take longer to complete; often 6-12 months.
+As a guide, claims for unfair dismissal are generally heard within around 12 months of the formal claim being submitted to the Tribunal.
+More complex cases, such as those involving discrimination can take longer to complete; often 12-24 months.
 Settlement may be achieved at any stage, subject of course to both sides being able to reach agreement.

 How much will it cost?

-Just as no two cases will be the same in terms of what compensation might be recovered, so the costs of a case will depend on a number of factors.
+Just as no two cases will be the same in terms of what compensation might be recovered, so the costs of a case will depend on a number of factors, which will include:

 - The complexity of the facts in your case